EdgeFirstAI/documentation/docs/datasets/tutorials.md

 <figcaption>Copy Dataset Options</figcaption>
 </figure>

-The options provided above specifies the source information such as the project to be the public project "Sample Datasets" and the dataset to be *Raivin Pedestrians (ultra-short range) 2025.03*.
+The options provided above specifies the source dataset to originate from the public dataset "Raivin Ultra Short 2025.03" inide the public project "Sample Project".
 Next the destination dataset is the dataset and annotation containers that was created.
-Once the options are specified, go ahead and click *APPLY* to start the copy process.
+Once the options are specified, go ahead and click "APPLY" to start the copy process.

 <figure markdown="span">
 ![Copy Dataset Process](assets/dataset-copy-process.jpg){ align=center }